-In a laparoscopic cholecystectomy, your surgeon will make 4 very small incisions (see Figure 2).
+In a laparoscopic gallbladder removal surgery, your surgeon will make 4 very small incisions (see Figure 2).
 Each one will be about ½ inch long.

-The laparoscopic cholecystectomy takes about 2 hours.
-Some patients are able to go home the day of the surgery.
+The laparoscopic gallbladder removal surgery takes about 1 to 2 hours.
+Some people are able to go home the day of the surgery.

-In about 10% of cases, the gallbladder needs to be removed through a larger incision on the right side of your abdomen.
+In about 10% of cases, the gallbladder needs to be removed through a larger incision down the middle of your abdomen.
 This surgery takes about 2 hours.Back to top

 Before Your Surgery